'Nil by mouth' medication dose calculators and guidelines

 Where did this tool come from?

-The guideline and calculator have been developed by a team of Parkinson's specialists and pharmacists, with the support of the Wessex Parkinson's Excellence Network and the British Geriatrics Society Movement Disorders Section.
+The guideline and calculator have been developed by a team of Parkinson's specialists and pharmacists, with the support of the Wessex Parkinson's UK Excellence Network and the British Geriatrics Society Movement Disorders Section.
 The principal developers are:

 • Dr Gayle Strike, Consultant Geriatrician, University Hospital Southampton NHS Foundation Trust